Office

 • To be a centre of excellence in physics, ultrasonic technology, electronic design and software development.

-• To maximize our clients' commercial positions by minimizing risk in research and development.
+• To minimize risk in research and development.

-• To provide clear ownership of intellectual property to our clients.
+• To provide clear ownership of intellectual property.

 Our expertise areas are: